MCHF & WHC HALL OF FAME INDUCTEE 2016

 William James “Bill” Brown, Sr. (1901- 1992)

-William James Brown of Sand Springs, Montana heard those Texas trail stories firsthand as a child, and they eventually drew him north from Texas in 1917 on a train with his uncle Jim.
-The oldest of 9 children, Bill left home young, and was not yet 16 when he first rode into Sheridan, Wyoming, with no more than a 5th grade education.
+William James Brown of Sand Springs, Montana, heard those Texas trail stories firsthand as a child, and they eventually drew him north from Texas in 1917 on a train with his Uncle Jim.
+The oldest of nine children, Bill left home young, not yet 16 when he first rode into Sheridan, Wyoming, with no more than a fifth grade education.

-One can visualize an orphan-looking wrangler clomping down the booming metropolis of Sheridan, Wyoming looking for work.
-He arrived in Sheridan with nothing more than a saddle, a bedroll and his “goods” box.
+One can visualize an orphan-looking wrangler clomping down the booming metropolis of Sheridan looking for work.
+He arrived in Sheridan with nothing more than a saddle, bedroll and “goods” box.

 The young man applied for a job with Fred Givens, manager of Spear Cattle Company that had owned over 50,000 head of cattle at one time.
 Bill claimed he was hired immediately because many of the grown men in the country were off fighting in the war.

 The young hand didn’t make excuses for his age very long.
-He was offered $45 a month, “a kid’s wages”, but before the first payday he had proven his rawhiding abilities enough to earn $75 like the rest of the men.
-That was the beginning of a forty-year partnership, and a lifetime in the cattle business for a man who readily converted to the northern lifestyle.
+He was offered $45 a month, “a kid’s wages,” but before the first payday, he had proven his rawhiding abilities enough to earn $75, like the rest of the hands.
+That was the beginning of a forty-year partnership and lifetime in the cattle business for a man who readily converted to the northern lifestyle.

 Bill would say, “I will tell you what makes a man successful: DE-TERMIN-ATION, and anyone who starves to death is lazy!”